13408

 After this was complete, I still had to fill a gap with Mr. Surfacer liquid putty.
 The Seep was built stock except for the addition of a windshield, windshield wipers, gearshift levers, taillights and a Thompson submachine gun.

-Seep The WLA construction was very simple.
+The WLA construction was very simple.
 I added saddle bags from the Nitto WLA and a MV Products lens to the hollowed out headlight.

-Painting & Decaling
+Painting & Marking

 All three kits were painted in Model-Master olive drab.
 Kit decals were used on the halftrack and Seep.
 Stars from the Nitto WLA were used on the WLA.